bmarini/knife-inspect/README.md

 ## Compatibility

-This gem is tested with Ruby 2.1 and 2.2 and should be compatible with Chef 10, 11 and 12.
+This gem is tested with Ruby 2.1 and 2.2 and has been tested with Chef 12 and Chef 11.

 ## Contributors